Child Support Lawyer in Orlando, FL

 Adverse changes in income or employment must be involuntary.
 For instance, a parent who is required to pay child support cannot quit their job or take a pay decrease at work and then expect to be able to pay less in child support.

 Any requests to modify child support must be supported by compelling evidence.
-Whether you’re seeking an increase or reduction in payments for your children, our child support attorneys in Orlando will work with you hand-in-hand to gather the documentation and testimony needed to demonstrate that a significant change in circumstances has occurred that warrants your request for modification.
+Whether you’re seeking an increase or reduction in payments for your children, our family law attorneys will work with you hand-in-hand to gather the documentation and testimony needed to demonstrate that a significant change in circumstances has occurred that warrants your request for modification.

 A parent is only required to pay child support for biological or adoptive children.
 If a child is born to unmarried parents, it might be necessary to prove a father’s paternity before he will be required to support the child financially.